wf-bacterial-genomes documentation

 ii.
 Call variants

-After alignment, haploid variants are called with Medaka.
+After alignment, haploid variants are called with medaka (see the Polishing section above for details on Medaka model selection).

 iii.
 Use the variants to generate a consensus